Gilead Lobbying Rose As Interest In COVID-19 Treatment Climbed

 Gilead, AbbVie and Regneron are among the pharmaceutical companies that spent more on lobbying in the first quarter than they ever had in previous quarters, according to data from the Center for Responsive Politics compiled for NPR.
 They all are working on experimental COVID-19 treatments.

-AbbVie's HIV drug Kaletra is being studied in COVID-19 patients, and it spent an additional $90,000 above its previous biggest lobbying quarter, for a total of $2.98 million in the most recent quarter.
+AbbVie's HIV drug Kaletra is being studied in COVID-19 patients, and the company spent an additional $90,000 above its previous biggest lobbying quarter, for a total of $2.98 million in the most recent quarter.
 AbbVie did not respond to NPR's request for comment.

 Similar studies are also underway for Regeneron's arthritis drug Kevzara.
 The company, which is also working on antibody-based treatments, spent $370,000 on lobbying in the first quarter, which is $30,000 higher than the last quarter of 2019, its previous highest quarter.